The Glacier Crest trail in Glacier National Park, British Columbia rewards with panoramic views of…

 Shannon Falls and Stawamus Chief

-Shannon Falls appears nine kilometres after Britannia Beach.
-It’s the third highest waterfall in British Columbia, rising 335 metres above Highway 99.
+Shannon Falls appears 9 km after Britannia Beach.
+It’s the third highest waterfall in British Columbia, rising 335 m above Highway 99.
 It’s an especially impressive sight after a storm.

 The second largest chunk of granite in the world (after the Rock of Gibraltar) known as Stawamus Chief is next.
 It’s internationally famous in climbing circles.
 Hikers also get a great workout hiking one of the trails to the top of the Chief’s three summits.
 The first peak is the shortest route.